uspki/policies/certificate-policy.md

 Each CA shall post to the Repository any issued CA Certificate as soon as possible after issuance but no later than fifteen (15) days after issuance.
 The FPKIPA or designee shall disclose and submit the CA Certificate, CPS, and Audit Letter(s) to trust store operators and applicable databases, such as the Common CA Database, as required by the trust store operator policies.

-Each CA shall publish CRLs in accordance with Section 4.9.7.
+For publication of CRLs and frequency, see Section 4.9.7.
+For publication of OCSP responses and frequency, see Section 4.9.10.

 ### 2.4 Access controls on repositories
 Each CA shall make its Repository publicly available in a read-only manner.
 Repository information shall be protected from unauthorized modification.